LeonardoSaccotelli/Numerical-Methods-For-Computer-Science/README.md

   * Vectors and Matrices Operation
   * Gaussian Elimination with Floating Point Arithmetic
   * Echelon Form and Row Reduced Echelon Form with applications
-    * Comparing of the spanning sets of all the four fundamental subspaces
+    * Computation of the spanning sets of all the four fundamental subspaces
     * Image compression
   * Text Mining Application using Vector-Space-model
 * Project Exam